 For nearly a century, the 150 acre family farm nestled between Bald Hill and the Connecticut River has produced generous sustenance for its owners, the local community and it’s New England neighbors.
 Third generation farmer Paul Harlow was an early pioneer of organic farming in Vermont.
 In 1985 the farm was certified organic after 3 years of using only biological fertilizers and pesticides and crop rotation processes that are still practiced today, yielding a bounty of vegetables, fruits and berries, poultry, eggs, beef, lamb and pork.

 A recently constructed farm kitchen produces a Harlow Farm line of jams, pickles, salsas, pestos and baked goods including breads and pastries for the farm stand, farmers markets and Winter CSA.

 The farm seasonally employs 30 community members, several full time employees, and includes many local growers and producers in the farmstand and CSA.
-Harlow Farm produce is found at Putney and Brattleboro Food Coops, and are distributed to both small and large markets throughout New England.
-At Harlow Farm we are committed to the health and bounty of both the land we farm and the community we share.
+Harlow Farm produce is found at a number of different stores and restaurants in Vermont, New Hampshire, and Massachusetts.